 We opted for the larger 30″ size, but a smaller 22×22″ shower enclosure is available in case your van has less available space for setup.

-After showering, we just shake it out outside or do a quick wipe down with a towel.
-Then it rolls up nice and tidy and stores in the included bag.
+After showering, we just shake it out outside or do a quick wipe-down with a towel.
+Then it rolls up nicely and stores in the included bag.
 After using this Xplr Outfitters shower enclosure on a few trips, we absolutely love it.
 It all sets up so quickly, works very well, and stores easily.